 Buying second-hand electronics can help combat e-waste.
 E-waste refers to discarded electronic devices usually ending up in landfills.
 They’re also responsible for some toxic chemicals that can be found leaking onto water systems.
 These can be your smartphones, personal computers, laptops, and other electronic devices.

 Not only is buying second-hand electronics better for the environment, but it can also save you some money.
 Since technology evolves so fast, you’ll find that even relatively recent models are up for sale on buy-and-sell platforms.
 To get the best deals when buying second-hand electronics, examine the technical specifications and the reason for selling.

+For example, purchasing refurbished all-in-one computers can be a smart choice, as they offer a cost-effective solution without compromising on performance or reliability.
 Other second-hand items you may consider purchasing include cars, exercise equipment, and luxury watches.
 Generally, the products that you should consider buying second-hand are those of the highest quality so they can last a long time.

 4 Check The Label

 Shopping more sustainably involves being more educated and letting fact-based information guide your decisions.
 This means understanding how eco-labels work and knowing which materials are harmful to the environment.

 Also called environmental or green labels, eco-labels help you determine if a product is eco-friendly overall.
 However, it’s worth noting that you should check which criteria for environmental friendliness these products meet, such as if the product is organic, if the packaging is recyclable, or if the item meets environmental standards.